 1 12oz can of evaporated milk(NOT sweet milk)

-After syrup is cooked, pour over the chocolate butter mixture in bowl and blend at low speed first, then beat at high speed 10 minutes.
-Add nuts and vanilla and stir to blend.
-Pour fudge into greased 13 x 9 inch pan.
+After syrup is cooked, slowly pour over the chocolate butter mixture in bowl and blend at low speed first, then beat at medium speed for 10 minutes.
+Pour the fudge into a lightly buttered 9 x 13 pan that is lined with parchment paper.
+If you let the parchment paper stand up on the side edges, you can pull on the parchment paper and just lift the fudge out of the dish and on to a cutting board after it has set up.
+Pretty slick!
 Chill until firm.
 Makes 4 pounds. (that's a lot of fudge!)

 Tips: Easier to cut when room temperature.
 I run a sharp knife under hot water to heat it, wipe dry and cut a line through the fudge and then repeat.
 This gives nice cut edges to your pieces.